-Nearly three out of four U.S. physicians said that frequent, unnecessary medical tests and procedures are a serious problem for America’s health care system—but just as many said that the average physician orders unnecessary medical tests and procedures at least once a week.
+Nearly three out of four U.S. physicians said that frequent, unnecessary medical tests and procedures are a severe problem for America’s health care system—but just as many said, the average physician orders unnecessary medical tests and procedures at least once a week.

-Here are 7 highlighted stats from the survey related to unnecessary care:
+Here are seven highlighted stats from the survey related to unnecessary care:

 - 73 percent of physicians say the frequency of unnecessary tests and procedures is a very or somewhat serious problem.

-- 66 percent of physicians feel they have a great deal of responsibility to make sure their patients avoid unnecessary tests and procedures.
+- 66 percent of physicians feel they have a great deal of responsibility to ensure their patients avoid unnecessary tests and procedures.

 - 53 percent of physicians say that even if they know a medical test is unnecessary, they order it if a patient insists.